vecorel/cli/README.md

 ## Validation

-To validate a fiboa GeoParquet file, you can for example run:
+To validate a fiboa GeoParquet or GeoJSON file, you can for example run:

 `fiboa validate example.json --collection collection.json`